elemel/fungeoneer/docs/chapters/03/turning-point.md

 ---

-You compare 0 and 0, continuing straight.
+You compare 0 = 0: continue straight.

 ]#=.0:081=4292]][9=#
 96=@3=##]2824:25799]